enamrik/ObjCMiniORM/README.md

 ###About

-ObjCMiniORM is a mini-ORM for iOS that works with Sqlite3.
-It was the end result of a lot of Google searches and is continually being updated as I learn more about Objective-C and Sqlite.
+ObjCMiniORM is a mini-ORM and database migration tool for iOS that works with Sqlite3.

 ###Getting Started